OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 Get all the code bundled in a zip file: [Python](), [Matlab](), [Octave]().

-Upcoming articles:
+Upcoming articles (ideas):
-- Creating an OpenAI gym environment for the double-cart-pole.
+- Creating an OpenAI Gym environment for the double pendulum on a cart.
-- Reinfocement learning (Q-learning) with the double-cart-pole.
+- Reinfocement learning (Q-learning) with double pendulum on a cart..
+- A more elaborate article on adding different type of noise (equation error, output, sensor, actuator, etc noise)
-- Implementing a model-predictive controller for the double-cart-pole using [OpenOCL](https://openocl.org).
+- Implementing a model-predictive controller for double pendulum on a cart using [OpenOCL](https://openocl.org).